nautobot/nautobot-plugin-chatops-ansible/README.md

 ### Dashboard

 The dashboard command provides an Ansible Tower/AWX status dashboard.
 This gives a summary of:
-* How many hosts are on the host
+* How many hosts are on the Tower system
 * How many failed hosts (last job is failed)
 * Total number of inventories
 * How many inventories have failed